 I love the way in which a museum can change the character of a city, by creating a new cultural, social, and architectural context.
-Presence of a museum usually affects (or at least should affect) the whole neighbourhood, as it requires some additional services: a parking lot, some place to take a rest, some place to have a coffee or lunch.
-Today I’d like to show you 5 uniqe museum neighbourhoods.
+Presence of a museum usually affects (or at least should affect) the whole neighborhood, as it requires some additional services: a parking lot, someplace to take a rest, someplace to have a coffee or lunch.
+Today I’d like to show you 5 unique museum neighborhoods.
 Ready?
 Let’s go!

 ms² — Museum of Art in Łódź, Poland (Muzeum Sztuki w Łodzi)

 At first, the museum used to be located in a former Town Hall.
-In 1973 it was relocated to to a neo-renaissance villa, which still serves as one of the seats of the Museum.
-In 2008 the main collection of 20th and 21st century art was transported to a new location: a spectacularly modernised 19th century weaving factory.
-Together with a shopping & leisure centre located in another part of the former factory, the Museum forms a part of a huge complex called Manufaktura.
-There were some controversies about the idea of placing a cultural institution within such a short distance from a shopping centre, but soon it turned out to be a good idea.
-It positively affected the whole area surrounding Manufaktura, turning it into a lively and diversed neighbourhood, not to mention the fact that the former weaving factory itself has been given a second life.
+In 1973 it was relocated to a neo-renaissance villa, which still serves as one of the seats of the Museum.
+In 2008 the main collection of 20th and 21st-century art was transported to a new location: a spectacularly modernized 19th-century weaving factory.
+Together with a shopping & leisure center located in another part of the former factory, the Museum forms a part of a huge complex called Manufaktura.
+There were some controversies about the idea of placing a cultural institution within such a short distance from a shopping center, but soon it turned out to be a good idea.
+It positively affected the whole area surrounding Manufaktura, turning it into a lively and diverse neighborhood, not to mention the fact that the former weaving factory itself has been given a second life.

 MACBA (Museu d’Art Contemporani de Barcelona), Barcelona